ISC English –The Singing Lesson by Katherine Mansfield

 The Story ..

 Miss Meadows(30) ..
-She is a school teacher who has remained unmarried past the usual age of marriage consdered normal for young women in those days.
+She is a Music teacher in a school, who, unfortunately, has remained unmarried past the usual age of marriage.
+Young women in those days usually got married earlier.
 This disconcerting situation makes her somewhat irritable.
 Her lover, Basil (25), is five years younger than her, and is a vacillating type of man.
 Through his flip-flop on marrying Miss Meadows, he causes great mental distress to her.

 The music room and the innocent pupils ...